CoNfu5eD/python-colorize/README.md

 ## License

-This is under [GNU LGPLv2.1](https://github.com/CoNfu5eD/python-colorize/blob/master/LICENSE) so you can mostly do what every you want to do with it..
+This is under [GNU LGPLv2.1](https://github.com/CoNfu5eD/python-colorize/blob/master/LICENSE) so you can mostly do what ever you want to do with it..